dorontal/consciousness/README.md

    consciousness present in a human who is awake vs consciousness absent in a human who is asleep.
 What makes something not conscious or less conscious?
 How do we explain such distinctions?
 The theory about does not seem to be able to explain such differences.
+In fact, this theory says that everything is conscious.

    * This theory does not even addresss the topic of "degrees of consciousness".
 Under this theory, there is no reason for one thing to be considered more conscious than another, there is no